SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 !!!
 Notice

     The commands provided by this addon use a semicolon (;) instead of a bracket (/).
-    In the future, Mojang might add actual custom commands support to Minecraft.
+This could change in the future when the game's API is more capable.

 Getting from point A to point B can sometimes be a hassle.
 Luckily, this addon comes with what's known as a navigation wand.